Five Simple Steps to Better Giving

 Dig deeper once you find a nonprofit that meets your basic requirements.
 Pay attention to factors that are most relevant to nonprofit performance—results, transparency, and leadership—but don’t buy in to the Overhead Myth.
 Remember: there are no stories without numbers, and no numbers without stories.
 Visit a nonprofit’s website.
 Read its annual report.
 And turn to its GuideStar Nonprofit Profile for an easy indication of its transparency.
-Look for a Bronze, Silver, or Gold logo on its profile in order to research mission statements, financial statistics, and impact and effectiveness information.
+Look for a Bronze, Silver, Gold, or Platinum logo on its profile in order to research mission statements, financial statistics, and impact and effectiveness information.

 Let’s face it: there are sham nonprofits out there.
-If you find a nonprofit on GuideStar with our Basic Search, you know the IRS recognizes it as tax exempt.
+If you find a nonprofit on GuideStar with our Search, you know the IRS recognizes it as tax exempt.
 (GuideStar Premium and GuideStar Pro include information on defunct organizations, but those profiles are clearly marked.)
 If you can’t find a charity, further investigation is required:

 Trust your instincts